-Grey’s Anatomy will hopefully return for its Season 17 later this year, and it looks like Dr. Meredith Grey and the rest of the characters will face their toughest battle to date: the global coronavirus (COVID-19) pandemic.
-While the series has not yet begun production, showrunner Krista Vernoff confirmed writers have met with real-life doctors, who have shared their stories about dealing with a “war that they were not trained for.”
+Original post, July 21st, 2020: It looks like Dr. Meredith Grey and the rest of the Grey's Anatomy characters will face their toughest battle to date in Season 17: the global coronavirus (COVID-19) pandemic.
+Showrunner Krista Vernoff confirmed that writers have met with real-life doctors who have shared their stories about dealing with a “war that they were not trained for.”

 “We’re going to address this pandemic for sure.
 There’s no way to be a long-running medical show and not do the medical story of our lifetimes,” Vernoff said in a recent Television Academy panel, according to Entertainment Weekly.

 Over the years, Grey’s has become known for tackling timely subjects and social issues, and it has previously aired episodes centered around topics including immigration, same-sex marriage, and mass shootings in the U.S. (Also, who can forget that powerful and emotional hallway scene in the episode about sexual assault?)

 Now, a global pandemic will be added to this list.
 In fact, Vernoff said that she feels Grey’s has “an opportunity and a responsibility to tell some of those stories” and that speaking with healthcare workers who have been on the front lines of the outbreak has been “really painful.”

 "The doctors come in and we’re the first people they’re talking to about these types of experiences they’re having,” she explained.

 “They are literally shaking and trying not to cry, they’re pale, and they’re talking about it as war—a war that they were not trained for.”